harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-26-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ![Show Azure deployment output window](/img/show-build-output.png "Show Azure deployment output window")

 When deployment finishes, browse to your new website.
-It is located at _**my-app-name**.azurewebsites.net_.
-In my case, that is _**covid19tutorial**.azurewebsites.net_.
+It will use the unique name you specified, for example,  _**covid19tutorial-myname**.azurewebsites.net_.

+Your app will not respond and may display an application error.
+This is normal.
+We have one more configuration step.

+### Add an Application Setting

-Don't be surprised if it doesn't respond or it displays an application error.
-You will need to add an _Application Setting_ that is required for Node.js on Azure App Service.
+You will need to add an _Application Setting_ to tell Azure App Service what version of Node.js to use.

 * Expand your subscription, Web app, and right-click on **Application Settings**
 * Choose *Add New Setting*